Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 # 2. Modify the Config file

-EasyNER consists of several modules which are run in a sequential manner using the main.py script (see section 3).
+EasyNER consists of several modules which are run in a sequential manner using the main.py script (see section 3.).
 It is also possible to run the modules individually.
 For example, when two NER models are to be used, the first run typically includes a data loader, the Sentence splitter, the NER module and analysis module for the first model and the subsequent run includes only the NER module and analysis module for the second model.

 For each run, the config.json file in the EasyNER folder needs to be modified with the desired settings and file paths.
 This can be done in any text editor.

+#### CPU limit:
+You can specify the number of CPUs to be used in the case of multiprocessing runs on several CPU nodes by setting the "CPU_LIMIT" on top of the config file to the desired number.
+If the number is higher than the available CPUS, one less CPU than those available is used.
+If you encounter "Memory Error", it helps to reduce the CPU limit or switch to running on GPU.

+#### Runtime measurements
+The runtime for EasyNER and the modules can be obtained by setting "TIMEKEEP" on top of the config file to "true".
+The runtime will be storerd in seconds in the file "timekeep.txt" in the main EasyNER folder (same folder as the config file).

+#### Module specification:

-First, the modules that you want to run, should be switched to "false" in the ignore section.
-Then, the sections for those modules should be modified as required.
+In the next section, the modules that you want to run, should be switched to **"false"** in the ignore section.
+Then, the individual sections for those modules should be modified as required.
 It is advisable to save a copy of the modified config file elsewhere so you have a permanent record of the run.

 ```bash
 {